SSO / OIDC Providers

 name or preferred_username | Display name. preferred_username is used as a fallback. |

 When someone signs in, Slink links the external account by sub, falls back to matching an existing user by email, and otherwise creates a new account.
-New accounts still respect your USER_ALLOW_REGISTRATION and USER_APPROVAL_REQUIRED settings, so a first-time SSO user may need admin approval before they can sign in.
+By default, new accounts follow your global USER_ALLOW_REGISTRATION and USER_APPROVAL_REQUIRED settings, so a first-time SSO user may need admin approval before they can sign in.
+Each provider can override both through its Registration settings.

 SSL Verification